dtu-02819-projects-fall2014/02819-DATA-MINING-USING-PYTHON/README.md

 ######DTU - Technical University of Denmark
-##Project for course 02819 Data mining with Python
+##Project for course: 02819 Data mining with Python